 Every Trust must have at least one Trustee.
 It is normally desirable and sufficient to just have one Trustee in order to avoid Trustee deadlock, and the accompanying extra costs and complexity associated with having multiple Trustees (who must each sign-off jointly on decisions).
 The Trustee owns legal title to the Trust assets in a so-called “fiduciary capacity”.
-That is, the Trustee as owner safeguards, controls and invests the Trust assets, files Trust tax returns and pays taxes (if the Trust is Irrevocable).
+That is, the Trustee as owner safeguards, controls, and invests the Trust assets.
+They also file Trust tax returns and pay taxes (if the Trust is Irrevocable).
 Their ultimate role is to use and distribute Trust assets pursuant to the Trust’s own terms.
 They may have discretionary powers about payments to the beneficiaries.
 They are accountable to the beneficiaries for their actions and inactions.

 If a suitable non professional trustee is unavailable then a private fiduciary should be considered and interviewed for suitability.
 That is: How do they charge?
 How available are they to the beneficiaries?
 What is their qualification?
 Who are their back-ups when they are away?
 Who do they use for investment advice?
 Are they well suited to work with the type of beneficiary in question?

 A Special Trustee is someone who is entrusted with exclusive Trust powers over a particular Trust asset.
 The most common reason for a special Trustee is when there is a professional practice (e.g., a doctor’s practice).
 For example, a professional medical corporation that is owned by a Trust can only be owned by a licensed physician.
 So, while the surviving non-licensed spouse may be the Trustee another person who has the required license would be the Special Trustee who winds-up the affairs of the practice, sells the practice assets and transfers the net cash proceeds into the name of the Trustee.